hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/addresses_on_bhakti-yoga/171_the_preparation.md

 controlled; it runs away from his control.

 According to Ramanuja, there are three things in food we must avoid.
-First, there is Jâti, the nature, or species of the food, that must be considered.
+First, there is Jāti, the nature, or species of the food, that must be considered.
 All exciting food should be avoided, as meat, for instance;
 this should not be taken because it is by its very nature impure.
 We can get it only by taking the life of another.
 We get pleasure for a moment,